maiaraborges/api_planets/README.md

 ## :rocket: About the challenge

 This is a Star Wars planets REST API, in which must show how many times a planet has appeared in Star Wars movies, integrating with the public Star Wars API: https://swapi.dev/about.
-API proposed by B2W Digital as a challenge for the position of back-end developer.

 ### Stack